A person with a disability may be entitled to be accompanied by an assistance animal in public buildings where animals would normally be excluded.

 Assistance animals are specially trained to help the person they assist.

-Companion animals are not within the DDA definition of an assistance animal unless they have the appropriate training or accreditation.
+Companion animals are not within the definition of an "assistance animal" under the Disability Discrimination Act 1992 unless they have the appropriate training or accreditation.

 The presence of animals at North Metropolitan TAFE is conditional upon the following:

 - The animal must be accredited or trained to assist a person to alleviate the effect of a disability